sagemeadows/phonlab-guide/guide.md

 ```

 ##### Plots Source
-The vowel plots so far are based come from [**Making vowels in R (Part 1)**](https://joeystanley.com/blog/making-vowel-plots-in-r-part-1), and the code so far was adapted from this tutorial to work for our organized data.
+The vowel plots so far come from [**Making vowels in R (Part 1)**](https://joeystanley.com/blog/making-vowel-plots-in-r-part-1), and the code so far was adapted from this tutorial to work for our organized data.
 This tutorial gives a deeper explanation of the bits and pieces that make up the plots.

 #### Contour Plot
 Ellipses plots are a step in the right direction, especially with the transparent color fill.
 But [this linguist](http://christiandicanio.blogspot.com/2013/10/visualizing-vowel-spaces-in-r-from.html) argues that a better way of capturing vowel range is with **contour plots**, or 2D density plots.